Disability Insurance Elimination Period

 The most common elimination period is 90 days.

-For most physicians, it’s essential to have an emergency savings fund that can sustain you for at least three months.
-It’s even better to have an emergency fund that can cover you for six months, a year, or more.
+For most physicians, it’s essential to have an emergency savings fund that can sustain you for at least three months; even better if it can cover you for six months, a year, or more.

-Some people have their own disability insurance policy in addition to one offered by an employer.
-In this case, you may be able to collect some short term benefits during the elimination period of your long term policy.
+Some people have a disability insurance policy in addition to one offered by an employer.
+In this case, you may be able to collect some short-term benefits during the elimination period of your long-term policy.
 But it all depends on the insurer and the policy.

 When deciding which type of disability policy to obtain, you’ll need to weigh your options to determine which one is right for you.

-A short term disability policy has a typical elimination period of 0-90 days and usually pays benefits for up to two years.
+A short-term disability policy has a typical elimination period of 0-90 days, and benefits are usually paid for up to two years.

 See also: How Long-Term Disability Insurance Can Protect Visa and Green Card Holders